 Last year we reported 16.5% voluntary leaves, which is a fairly high number.
 Our goal is to lower this with our increasing employee engagement efforts.
-The focus will shift from merely monitoring employee engagement to implementing new strategies and communicating them to our people.
+Next to monitoring employee engagement we will also be implementing new strategies and communicating them to our people.

-As of 2022, we will implement a new monitoring tool, Qualtrics, to measure our employee Net Promotor Score (eNPS) and other engagement drivers.
+As of 2022, we implemented a new monitoring tool, Qualtrics, to measure our employee Net Promotor Score (eNPS) and other engagement drivers.
 The tool has an advanced survey and analysis platform and will be incorporated into our SuccessFactor master data.
 Real-time dashboards will help our managers to gain new insights about our organization.
-We will also launch a pilot project with physical booths where employees can share their opinions.
-This should make it easier to reach our blue-collar population as well.
+We have also piloted a project with physical booths to survey blue collar employees.
+Although we have decided not to further roll it out, we are looking into different possibilities to hear the voice of our blue collar employees.